CloudCanvas/cloudcanvas/WHEREIMAT.md

 Save last position and return on load - we need to actually pass this into the main canvas as it does an auto pan by to center at present - instead we need to load any presets then render and ensure we pass in the location

+Need to allow zoom on an element so has to be selected to scrolll DONE - Problem was design of add and remove and also recreating the function inside the useffect so it never got removed as ref was gone

 Get s3o lambda component done

-Need to allow zoom on an element so has to be selected to scrolll

-    - Right no we are stopping propogation for scroll events on the container This ensures we can scroll the inner container without scrolling the canvas Due the overscroll-behaviour this still bubbles up to scroll the parent.
-    We do not want to prevent zoom on a container though so we need to detect the ctrlKey being pressed.
-    We also do not want to prevent any horizonatl scrolling but these are being prevented and are not bubbling up Doesn't seem to be bubbblking up anyway so we aree going to allow all scroll unless the component is selected

 Launch a terminal (disabled if not authenticated) Launch browser (disabled if not authenticat ed)
 Wizard on landing